 - How do I select specific content as part of a course import?

-If you are importing assignments with due dates, make sure to adjust the due dates as part of the import process if you need to.
-(See How do I adjust events and due dates in a course import? for instructions).
+If you are importing assignments with due dates and you need to adjust those due dates, make sure to do it as part of the import process to save time.
+(See How do I adjust events and due dates in a course import?).
 You can easily change due dates from one day of the week to another.
 If you’re importing content from a spring semester to a fall semester, or vice-versa, they won’t be exactly right because of breaks and holidays.
 However, they’ll be close enough that you can adjust them by dragging them on the Calendar.
 (See about 2/3rds of the way down the “How do I edit an event or assignment in the Calendar?”
 Canvas Guide for an example).

-IMPORTANT: NEVER just copy and paste content from a previous course site, especially when there are images, videos, or links to other parts of the Canvas site involved.
-They won’t look to you like they are broken, even though they still refer back to your original course because you have access to the previous course site.
-However, the students in the destination site don’t have access to the original site, and will not be able to see the image, watch the video, or use the link.
+IMPORTANT: Never copy and paste content from another course site, especially when there are images, videos, or links to other parts of the Canvas site involved.
+They won’t look to you like they are broken, however, your students in the new site will not be able to see the image, watch the video, or use the link.
+When you copy and paste, the links, images, etc. will refer back to your original course, to which your new students do not have access.

-When you look at your Fall 2020 course you will see that there is a template on the home page of your course.
+When you look at your new course you will see that there is a template on the home page of your course.
 The first line will read “Welcome to the IU Canvas Course Homepage!”
-We strongly encourage you to use the homepage template if you have previously set your homepage to the syllabus or modules.
+We strongly encourage you to complete and use this homepage template if you have previously set your homepage to the syllabus or modules – at least for the first week or two of the course.

-As you read down the home page, you will see instructions for using the “full Canvas course template for your course.”
-If you are teaching fully or partially online, there are useful templates we encourage you to read through.
+As you read down the home page template, you will see instructions for using the “full Canvas course template for your course.”
+If you are teaching fully or partially online, the full template includes useful items we encourage you to read through.
 If you’re planning to incorporate short video lectures into your course, the “Interactive Lecture” discussion is a nice way to allow students to ask questions about what they are watching.
 The assignment template features the Transparency in Learning and Teaching format, which is very helpful to clarify the purpose, task, and criteria of each of your assignments for students who may not be able to communicate with you as easily as they would in an in-person course.

 Things to do after you import course content